Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

 \subsubsection{Small Amplitude Oscillations}

-We analyse propagating massless radiation using the spatial diagnostic ${\cal D}\vartheta \cdot \hat{\bf r}$ evaluated in the radial direction, as defined in (\ref{masslessdiagnostic}).
-Here we discuss and plot results for $\lambda=1$ and $\lambda=10$ strings, usually with a small initial amplitude $A_0=1$, i.e., with $\varepsilon=0.20$ from (\ref{relamp}).
-Figure~\ref{ParaviewMasslessScreenshot} shows a 3D spatial visualisation of the radiation field for $\lambda=1$ (this time with an intermediate amplitude $A_0=4$); the late-time snapshot shows the dominant quadrupole structure of the radiation very clearly.
-We also analyse the radiation signal in time on a 2D cylinder at fixed radius $R 64$ with an example of the signal shown in Figure~\ref{SmallAmplitudet670Lambda1Massless}; this shows an $m 2$ angular dependence and, to a first approximation, no $z$-dependence (i.e. $n 0$).
-In Figure~\ref{2DRadiationField}, the radiation field on the cylinder is plotted as a function of both space and time (2+1D), showing the consistent periodic behaviour of the propagating field.
-From this data, we can infer the time-dependence, which is a second harmonic of the fundamental period ($p=2$), so the observed quadrupole must correspond to the $\{pmn\} = \{2\,2\,0\}$ eigenmode from the asymptotic general solution (\ref{generalsolution}), as expected from the analytic dual radiation calculation (\ref{sineradiation}).
+Here we present results of string simulations with small initial amplitude $A_0=1$ ($\varepsilon = 0.20$) for $\lambda=1$ and $\lambda=10$.
+We first present qualitative results from visualisation of the radiation extracted on the diagnostic cylinder.
+Figure \ref{SmallAmplitudet670Lambda1Massless} shows the massless radiation field extracted for one timestep at late time at $R=64$, revealing an $m=2$ angular dependence and, to a first approximation, no $z$-dependence (i.e. $n=0$).
+In Figure \ref{2DRadiationField}, the radiation field on the cylinder is plotted as a function of both space and time (2+1D), showing the consistent periodic behaviour of the propagating field.
+From the time-dependence, we can infer this mode to be a second harmonic of the fundamental period ($p=2$), so that the observed quadrupole corresponds to the $\{pmn\} = \{2\,2\,0\}$ eigenmode from the asymptotic general solution (\ref{generalsolution}).

-To establish energy conservation, that is, balance between the energy within the cylindrical volume and the net massless radiation energy propagating across the cylinder, we integrated both quantities as shown in Figure~\ref{Poyntingvectorintegrated}, using the interior density $\rho$ and the time integral of the radial radiation Poynting vector ${\cal D}\vartheta \cdot \hat{\bf r}$.
-This confirms accurate energy conservation for the simulation and the dominance of massless radiation losses at small amplitude.

-The time-varying radiation field on the $R=64$ cylinder can be analysed with a 2D Fast Fourier transform (FFT) to determine a timeline of the radiation eigenmode amplitudes.
-The absolute value of the four largest eigenmodes, $\{1\,1\,1\}$, $\{2\,2\,0\}$, $\{3\,3\,1\}$ and $\{4\,4\,0\}$, are shown in Figure~\ref{masslessspatialamp1regridding0.25} for both $\lambda 1$ and $\lambda 10$.
-Here, the time eigenvalue $p$ is inferred from the time period (and, in this case, we note that the initial $\{1\,1\,1\}$ mode later gets a small $\{2\,1\,1\}$ contribution).
-It is useful to time-average these eigenmode signals such that

-where $\Delta t$ is approximately one period of oscillation.
-Figure \ref{masslessspatialamp1regridding0.25cumulative} shows this time-average calculated for the six highest modes, again for both $\lambda=1$ and $\lambda=10$.
-A logarithmic scale is employed because of the wide separation in amplitudes between the different harmonics.
-Finally, Figure \ref{checkerboard} plots the pattern of $\{mn\}$ eigenmodes $\mathcal{F}_{av, {\cal D}\vartheta}$ found on the cylinder at a particular time, again with a logarithmic scale.
-For both the small and large amplitude signals, we obtain a checkerboard pattern that confirms the analytic selection rule that only $m+n$ {\it even} eigenmodes can be generated.
+The extracted radiation field can be quantitatively analysed by decomposing into its constituent 2D Fourier modes $\mathcal{F}_{{\cal D}\vartheta}(k_\theta,k_z)$ using a 2D Fast Fourier transform (FFT).
+We can average these eigenmode signals over time to obtain a measure of their overall magnitude using